The browser you are using is not supported. Please consider using a modern browser.

 Gather — Congregational Toolkit

 Learn more about a region or country where the refugees LIRS serves come from through the Gather program.
-With the Gather Congregational Toolkit, your faith community can engage with cultural and educational resources, discussion guides, worship resources, and stories of immigrant families from that region.
-Gather is welcome to learners of all ages!
+With the Gather Toolkits, your faith community can engage with cultural and educational resources, discussion guides, worship resources, and stories of immigrant families from that region.
+Gather is open to learners of all ages!